Azure/dalec/website/docs/quickstart.md

   cmd: --help
 ```

 Finally, we can add a test case to the spec file which helps ensure the package is assembled as expected.
 The following test will make sure `/usr/bin/go-md2man` is installed and has the expected permissions.
 These tests are automatically executed when building the container image.
+For more information on tests, see the [tests](testing.md) section.

 ```yaml
 tests: